Events

 Days 1 and 2 focus on "Molecules", Days 3 and 4 focus on "Electrons" and Day 5 focuses on "Policy & Politics."

 The event will take place in the Energy Information Center located in the Energy Coast & Environment Building on LSU’s campus.
-Short field trips are being planned to the LSU Cogeneration Plant and the Petroleum Engineering Research, Training, & Testing Lab on the LSU campus.
+Short field trips are being planned and more information will be available as the event approaches.

-We are proud to partner with USAEE and IAEE, and members are eligible for discounted prices.
+We are proud to partner with USAEE and members are eligible for discounted prices.

 For questions, contact us at ces@lsu.edu.